Stinrb/Salary-Survey-Analysis/README.md

 ### Data Analysis
   Conducted exploratory analysis with visualizations to reveal patterns and insights across multiple categories, including distributions and average salaries.

+  **Note:** Since most of the population of the data are from the United States, the analysis was done using the top 5 country with the most respondents and its respective currency, in this way, we are to ensure consistency and transparency of the data.

 #### Gender Distribution and Salary
-  There’s a notable imbalance in the gender distribution: women make up 78% of the total population, while men account for 19% and non-binary genders for 2–3%.
+  - There’s a notable imbalance in the gender distribution: women make up 78% of the total population, while men account for 19% and non-binary genders for 2–3%.
-  Men report the highest average salary, slightly above the $100k mark, followed by women and non-binary individuals, both in the $70–80k range.
+  - Men report the highest average salary, slightly above the 100k mark, followed by women and non-binary individuals, both in the 70–80k range.
   This difference may be influenced by the relatively small number of men in the dataset, which could be skewing their average salary upward.

 <p align="center">